-1. Ball Declared Dead
+- 1. Ball Declared Dead - a.

-- a.
 A live ball becomes dead and an official shall sound the whistle or declare it dead when one of the following occurs: - i.
 The ball goes out-of-bounds. - ii.
 Any part of the runner other than a hand or foot touches the ground. - iii.
 A touchdown, touchback, safety, or successful Try is made. - iv.
 The ball strikes the ground following 1st touching by the kicking team. - v.
 A member of the kicking team catches a punt that is beyond the neutral zone or when an untouched punt comes to rest on the ground and no player attempts to secure it. - vi.
-A forward pass strikes the ground or is caught simultaneously by opposing players.
+A forward pass strikes the ground or is caught simultaneously by opposing players. - vii.
+A backward pass or fumble by a player strikes the ground or is caught simultaneously by opposing players.
+A snapped ball that hits the ground before or after getting to the attended receiver is dead at the spot where it hits the ground. - viii.
+A forward pass is legally completed or a loose ball is caught by a player on, above, or behind the opponent's goal line. - ix.
+A runner has a flag belt removed legally by an opponent.
+A flag belt is removed when the clip is detached from the belt, the belt is torn into more than 1 piece, or the flag is torn off the belt. - x.
+A runner is legally tagged with one hand between the shoulders and knees, including the hand and arm, when an inadvertent flag fall occurs. - xi.
+A passer is deflagged/tagged prior to releasing the ball. - xii.
+A muff of a punt strikes the ground.